-Q: How do I make a wellness appointment?
+Q: How do I make a spay/neuter or vaccine clinic appointment?

 Q: What do I do about community cats who need surgery immediately?

-A: For assistance with a community cat spay/neuter appointment, please call (615) 512-5001 or fill out this form.
+A: For assistance with a community cat spay/neuter appointment, please call (615) 512-5001 (ext.
+2) or fill out this form.
 Please note, given the existing backlog, we may not be able to book an appointment for the cat immediately.
 If you're able to wait to schedule with us, we will be happy to keep you posted on the earliest available dates.
-However, if you have a community cat that is at a high risk of pregnancy, we encourage you to book a surgery as soon as possible at another clinic that may be able to assist you sooner.
+However, if you have a community cat that is at a high risk of pregnancy, we encourage you to book surgery as soon as possible at another clinic that may be able to assist you sooner.

 Q: What do I do if my pet shots were due during the clinic’s COVID-19 closure?

 A: We recommend that you get vaccinations that are due for your pet as soon as possible - particularly for puppies.
-Please book a wellness appointment to have your pet vaccinated as soon as possible.
-If the wait for wellness appointments is too long, we recommend Animal House.
+Please book a vaccine clinic appointment to have your pet vaccinated as soon as possible.
+If the wait for vaccine appointments is too long, we recommend Animal House.

 Q: How do I purchase preventive medication for my cat or dog?

-A: If your pet has been seen by a PCC veterinarian within the last 12 months, please visit our online pharmacy to purchase preventative medicine for your cat or dog.
+A: If your pet has been seen by a Pet Community Center veterinarian within the last 12 months, please visit our online pharmacy to purchase preventive medicine for your cat or dog.
 Your prescription will be mailed to you.
-If your pet is not an existing patient with PCC or it’s been more than 12 months since your last visit, please book your wellness appointment here.
+If your pet is not an existing patient with PCC or it’s been more than 12 months since your last visit, please book your vaccine clinic appointment here.
 If you wish to pick up your prevention and do not want them mailed to you, or if you are unable to pay with a credit or debit card, you will need to book an appointment to visit the clinic.

 Q: Why is PCC no longer allowing walk-in appointments?